-It’s well worth investigating regular trade shows relating to your business sector.
+It’s well worth investigating regular trade shows and conferences relating to your business sector.
 Simply attending and networking with the people there will establish you as someone who is serious about your industry.

 24. Volunteer your Work

-If you’re just starting out, think about volunteering your work to a non-profit organisation.
-You can get experience that way, make contact with people you can impress with your work, and maybe get some examples for your portfolio.
+Think about volunteering your work to a non-profit organisation if you’re just starting as a freelancer.
+You can get experience that way, contact people you can impress with your work, and maybe get some examples for your portfolio.
 Check in with local non-profits that support your favourite causes and see what help they could use.

-It’s worth noting that this kind of work can often lead onto paid gigs – sometimes the people you impress may be involved with (or move on to) other organisations happy to pay for your services.
+It’s worth noting that this kind of work can often lead to paid gigs.
+Sometimes the people you impress may be involved with (or move on to) other organisations happy to pay for your services.